API introduction

 Frontegg's APIs are based on Bearer Authorization tokens.

-To authenticate your environment and get a vendor JWT to use in further API requests, you'll need to pass your environment's Client ID and API key as the clientId
+To authenticate your environment and get an environment token to use in further API requests, you'll need to pass your environment's Client ID and API key as the clientId

 and secret

-Both Client ID and API Key are available via the [Env Settings menu] under each environment in the Frontegg portal.
+are available via the Keys & domains under each environment in the Frontegg portal.

 Management, authentication, and self-service APIs